axtend/axlib/frame/uniques/README.md

 ### Goals

-The Uniques pallet in Axlib is designed to make the following possible:
+The Uniques pallet in Substrate is designed to make the following possible:

 * Allow accounts to permissionlessly create asset classes (collections of asset instances).
 * Allow a named (permissioned) account to mint and burn unique assets within a class.